The Future of Image Moderation: Why We’re Creating Invisible AI (Part One)

 Success for me means that one day my children will take for granted all the hard work we’re doing today.
 That our technology will be invisible.

-Check back next Tuesday for part two, where Chris discusses why ImageVision was the ideal choice for a technology acquisition— and how he hopes to change the landscape of image moderation in 2019.
+In part two, Chris discusses why ImageVision was the ideal choice for a technology acquisition— and how he hopes to change the landscape of image moderation in 2019.

 “It’s like the story of several blind men describing an elephant.
 One describes a tail, another a trunk, another a leg.
 They each think they know what an elephant looks like, but until they start listening to each other they’ll never actually “see” the real elephant.
 Likewise in AI, some systems are good at finding one kind of problem and another at another problem.
 Could we train another model (called an ensemble) to figure out when each of them is right?”